- Participants receiving a pension benefit

 PBGC makes three distinct types of payments to beneficiaries.

+To receive a survivor benefit, you must complete a beneficiary application for pension payments.
 Also, if you are entitled to or are receiving a survivor benefit when your plan ends, PBGC will continue to pay this benefit to you (adjusted for any guarantee limits) for the period provided by your plan.

 PBGC pays survivor benefits if the benefit form you elected at the time you retired included a survivor benefit.